 - During the up and down movements did you encounter any forward or backward drive?

 - What techniques did you feel comfortable with and what can you improve on during the next session?

-When you are learning to fly the neutral head down position, you will naturally learn the basics of each of the control movements.
-Once you feel like you have the basic control of up and down movements, set yourself a goal to adjust the wind speed to faster and slower speeds in order to help advance your ability in this skill area while you learn other movements.
+When you are learning to fly the neutral Head Down position, you will naturally learn the basics of each of the control movements.
+Once you feel like you have the basic control of up and down movements, set yourself a goal to adjust the wind speed to faster and slower speeds in order to help advance your ability in this area while you learn other movements.

 What skill level is next?